This page answers some of your questions about what Personal Protective Equipment (PPE) your employer should be providing.

 Staff providing direct care to service users

-Staff proving such care cannot always socially distance themselves from those who they are caring for and will require PPE.
+Staff providing direct care in the health and social care sectors are required to wear PPE, including face masks (not to be confused with face coverings).
 However, when using PPE it’s still necessary to practice a range of infection control measures to reduce the risk of transmission not only for you but also colleagues and other service users.
 Read this NHS/Public Health infection control guide (PDF) for more details.

 We have more specific advice on these pages: